dwww Home | Manual pages | Find package

 -n|--nofsck

-Do not perform fsck before resizing filesystem when filesystem
+Do not perform fsck when resizing the file system with --re-

 --nohints